UM-ARM-Lab/gpu_profiling/README.md

 ## Software Dependencies

-The only software dependencies for running these benchmarks is Python 3 and `pipenv`.
+The only software dependencies for running these benchmarks is Python 3.7+ and `pipenv`.
 Python 3 should be on your path as `python3`.
-Your system installation of Python will is sufficient as the benchmarking functions handle virtual environment creation for you.
+Your system installation of Python is sufficient as the benchmarking functions handle virtual environment creation for you.
 Additionally, `pipenv` should be installed and on your path.

 If `pipenv` is not installed, install it with `python3 -m pip install pipenv`.